bexhearty/bexhearty.github.com/articles/2015-12-30-Python-and-Twitter/index.md

-# Baisc search using the Twitter API
+# Python and the Twitter API

-How to leverage Python to run basic text analysis from a collection of Tweets
+Run basic text analytics on a collection of Tweets

 The Twitter API allows us to collect data based on a particular keyword, user handle, or hashtag.
 We can filter those results by language, geographic location, and either the latest, most popular tweets, or tweets within a specified timeframe.
 Also, the API provides some tools to run basic text analytics such as finding entities in a particular collection of tweets.
 To collect and run basic text analytics in a collection of tweets: